 The only real negative thing about the Frigate is that it doesn’t have that deck with 4 deadly Swivel Guns on it like most of the other 2-3 deck ships have.

 Maximum model capacity: 18 (4)/28 (4)/21

 - Can sail decently against the wind

 - No real cons…

 I’m not entirely qualified to write on the Galleon yet because I haven’t sailed one!
-I have a Galleon but it’s sitting half finished on my shelf.
-It’s an intimidating project!
-I need to get back to it!
+I just finished building and painting mine but haven’t been able to use it yet.
 I’m looking forward to playing some big games with it.

 It’s a huge, tough, slow floating fortress!
 I’ll write more after I get some experience with it.

 That’s every ship released at this point in the game.
 There’s a sixth rate Frigate coming out soon which could change the meta for larger games, but I have yet to get my hand on one of those.

 Every ship has something unique to bring to each game but some ships rise above the rest in quality.
 Overall, I consider the Sloop and Light Frigate the best and most versatile ships in game at this point.
 If you’re looking for an entry point, the Bark is the smallest “ship” and easiest to learn with, but it doesn’t shine as a “strong” boat when you start playing competitive games.
 The Sloop is also a great intro ship, or even an “only ship” if you plan to keep your purchases reasonable and buy a single ship for your collection.
 It can be easily used in 100 point game, 200 games and even up to 300 with elite troops.
 The Brigantine could also be a good ship for a smaller collection since it’s a mid-sized ship that could be used for smaller or larger games, but ideally I would recommend getting a Sloop and a Light Frigate so you have a ship for any size of game.